Dragon Anatomy and Physiology

 Parietal

-In the vertebrate skull, one parietal bone is on each side of the skull under the eye
+In the vertebrate skull, the parietal bone is under each orbit of the skull.
+[21]

 Patella

 Commonly called the kneecap.
-This bone sits over the front of the knee joint of a hind
+This bone sits over the front of the knee joint of a hindlimb.
+[22]

 Pectorial Girdle